 2. Get out your storyboard.
-Put all background pictures in place (they have a BG by the number).
+If using Simple Story Scenes, put these in your Blble Folder.
+Or, if using the individual storyboard figures, put all background pictures in place (they have a BG by the number).
 Put the rest of the storyboard pictures (these have a SB by the number) in order of use in the other side of the Bible folder.